kristof-verpoorten-cm/UnitOfWorkProposal/README.md

 IWriteEntities for context with ID d3bc6369-3538-459f-aad1-8635f5f76fa4: SaveChanges()```

-Both in the case with and without transaction the `PurchaseService` is using the same methods from the repositories., but when a transaction is active the `SaveChanges()` will not happen until the transaction is complete!
+Both in the case with and without transaction the `PurchaseService` is using the same methods from the repositories.
+But when a transaction is active the `SaveChanges()` will not happen until the transaction is complete!